lxlcnfpc/OpenLabSessions/README.md

 ## About

 This website serves as a hub for our makerspace community, featuring event dates, project showcases, and educational resources.
 Visit us at [edulink.lu/lab0](https://edulink.lu/lab0)
-Please note that our open lab sessions are currently restricted to employees od the CNFPC and students enrolled in courses at our institution.
+Please note that our open lab sessions are currently restricted to employees of the CNFPC and students enrolled in courses at our institution.

 ## Contributing